samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ## Securing your Node.js API with Auth0

-Now you have learned how to create a well-organized Node.js API, it's time to learn how to properly secure it.
-For that, you will use Auth0, a global leader in the Identity-as-a-Service (IDaaS) market that provides thousands of enterprise customers with modern identity solutions.
-With [Auth0](https://auth0.com), you only have to write a few lines of code to get a [solid identity management solution](https://auth0.com/user-management), support [single sign-on](https://auth0.com/docs/sso/current), [support for social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), and to [support for enterprise identity providers (like Active Directory, LDAP, SAML, custom, etc.)](https://auth0.com/enterprise).
+Now that you have learned how to create a well-organized Node.js API, it's time to learn how to properly secure it.
+For that, you will use [Auth0](https://auth0.com), a global leader in the Identity-as-a-Service (IDaaS) market that provides thousands of enterprise customers with modern identity solutions.
+With [Auth0](https://auth0.com), you only have to write a few lines of code to get a [solid identity management solution](https://auth0.com/user-management), support [single sign-on](https://auth0.com/docs/sso/current), [support for social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), and [support for enterprise identity providers (like Active Directory, LDAP, SAML, custom, etc.)](https://auth0.com/enterprise).

 To follow along the instruction describe here, you will need an Auth0 account.
-If you don't have one yet, now is a good time to <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a>.
+If you don't have one yet, now is a good time to <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free account</a>.

 ### Registering the API at Auth0

 With your Auth0 account created, you will have to register your API on it to represent your backend.
 To do this, head to the [API section of your management dashboard](https://manage.auth0.com/#/apis) and click on _Create API_.
 On the dialog that appears, you can name your API as "Birthdates API" (the name isn't really important) and give it the following _Identifier_: `https://birthdates-api.herokuapp.com/` (you will use this value later).

-After creating it, you will have to go to the _Scopes_ tab of the API to define some scopes.
-For this sample, you will define two scopes: `read:birthdates` and `add:birthdates`.
-They will represent two different operations (read and add) over the same entity (birthdates).

 ### Integrating Restify with Auth0